Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-port/README.md

 ## Overview

-Checks the health and link status of the front-end ports of a Huawei OceanStor Dorado storage system via the REST API (`/fc_port`, `/eth_port`, `/sas_port` and `/bond_port` endpoints).
+Checks the health and link status of the front-end and cluster ports of a Huawei OceanStor Dorado storage system via the REST API (`/fc_port`, `/eth_port`, `/sas_port` and `/bond_port` endpoints).
 Alerts when a port reports a non-normal health status, when it negotiated a speed below the one it is configured or built for, and optionally when a link is down.
 Reports the link error counters the appliance keeps as per-second rates, together with the port type, its location, its link state and its operating speed.
+Expansion, management, maintenance and internal ports are checked on request via `--include-backend`.
 Supports reporting the I/O counters via `--performance`.
+Supports extended reporting via `--lengthy`, which adds what each port is used for.

 **Important Notes:**

-* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0
+* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0 and Dorado 6000 V6 V700R001C10
+* By default only the ports that serve hosts, including those that double as a management or maintenance port, and the cluster ports that link the controller enclosures of a scale-out array are checked.
+The endpoints also list the expansion ports towards the disk enclosures and the management and maintenance ports, which on an array with disk enclosures outnumber the front-end ports and report every unused expansion port as link down. `--include-backend` checks them too; `--ignore='DAE'` then leaves out the disk enclosures.
+SAS ports are expansion ports by definition, so they are checked with `--include-backend` only
+* A port whose logic type no REST Interface Reference documents is checked, so a port this check cannot classify does not disappear silently. `--lengthy` shows it as `Unknown (<code>)`
 * A port whose link is down reports exactly what an uncabled port reports, so this does not alert by default.
 Set `--link-down-severity` on an array where every port is expected to be connected
 * A port that negotiated below its configured or maximum speed still carries traffic, so nothing else in this check notices it.
 It is what a dirty connector, the wrong transceiver or a mismatched switch port look like, which is why `--slow-port-severity` defaults to WARN
 * The appliance counts its link errors as totals since it started counting.
 The check stores the previous reading in a local database and reports the difference as a per-second rate, so the **first run after an update or a reboot reports no error rates at all**.
 The second run has a baseline to compare against